-I say “Big Questions” recaptures the spirit of the Socrates way.
 Though Socrates made asking questions seem deceptively simple, it’s actually a complex process.
-Here are three essential criteria to creating the kinds of deep questions that lead to incredible conversations.
+Here are a few criteria to creating the kinds of deep questions that lead to incredible conversations.

-Big Questions cause confusion, throwing off comfortable ways of thinking.
+Certain questions cause confusion, throwing off comfortable ways of thinking.
 This is the critical first step in learning.
 Lack of clarity, though, becomes an asset that sets in motion the process of thinking through a complex problem.
-The inherent confusion of Big Questions motivates us to find an answer and- most importantly- invites us to have a conversation.
+The inherent confusion of a really good questions motivates us to find an answer and- most importantly- invites us to have a conversation.

-There is typically more than one way to answer Big Questions.
+There is typically more than one way to answer these types of questions.
 Lack of certainty is again an asset, positioning us intellectually to develop logical arguments to convince others towards our perspective.
 Seeing multiple perspectives cultivates a spirit of empathy and tolerance for difference and encourages us to find new truths hiding inside conversations.

 Criteria #3– Big Questions beg for clear definitions

-Hiding inside many Big Questions are words with messy definitions that are often neglected.
+Hiding inside many questions are words with messy definitions often overlooked.
 For example, “Does American history reflect the achievement or failure of the American Dream?”
 Notice the phrase “American Dream” requires immediate and extensive investigation.
 The American Dream for a union worker, business owner or farmer will be very different.
 Socrates demonstrated that the starting point for critical thinking is a precise definition of words.
 Confusion over words fosters conversations between people who must share their own unique understanding of what words mean.